afondiel/computer-science-notebook/programming/languages/rust-notes/readme.md

 ##  Overview

-This is a "Hello World" resource for Rust Programming Languages.
+This is a "Hello World" resource for Rust.

 ## Requirements & Prerequisites

-Please refer to the official rust [repo](https://github.com/rust-lang/rust).
+Please refer to the official Rust [repo](https://github.com/rust-lang/rust).

 ## Installation & Setup

-Please refer to the official rust [repo](https://github.com/rust-lang/rust).
+Please refer to the official Rust [repo](https://github.com/rust-lang/rust).

-`TLDR`:
+`TL;DR`:

-- install prerequisites
+- Install prerequisites
-- install MS Visual Code if you're working on Windows
+- Install MS Visual Code if you're working on Windows
   - install `rust-analyzer` extension available on VS Code
-- install rust version according to your OS platform
+- Install rust version according to your OS platform
 - Configure `Cargo` (the rust packages management) to run your project

-You're ready to go !
+You're ready to go!

 ## Usage